 In Memory of my Mom, I created a table setting using Dishes like those she used when I was a little Girl.
 I hope you enjoy this table decor inspiration.

-This is my first Mother’s Day without my Mom.
+Since this is my first Mother’s Day without my Mom, I choose to create A Memories of Mom Tablescape for the blog hop.
 These last few months have been about cleaning out her home and bringing home treasured pieces of her life.
 I recently shared about how to use those treasured old family photo’s, here.
 Today I’m honoring her memory by setting a table using a set of dishes like she used when I was a child.

 The Perfect Setting